Foso/Jetpack-Compose-Playground/docs/general/getting_started.md

 # Project Setup

-!!! info
-        Note: Jetpack Compose is currently in Developer Preview.
-The API surface is not yet finalized, and changes are planned and expected.
-See the Compose Compiler and Runtime release notes and the Compose UI release notes for the latest updates.

 ## Android Studio
 To use Jetpack Compose you need to use at least a [version >= Android Studio Arctic Fox Canary 7](https://developer.android.com/studio/preview)